JoeZlonicky/follow-api/README.md

-# Follow API
+# Daily Gratitude API

-A REST API for a messaging application.
-Built using TypeScript, Express, and Prisma.
-Uses Socket.IO for real-time message updates, Redis for session storage, and Jest w/ SuperTest for testing.
+A REST API for a daily gratitude website.

 ## Requirements